 "Take what you can get"

 Heyvie founder Marius Krämer had actually planned a large financing round for September.
-In an interview, he explains why this is unlikely to happen.
+He explains in an interview why this is unlikely to happen.

-These are dark times that startups are currently facing.
-VC investors, it seems at the moment, are becoming much more cautious.
-Hard key figures are likely to become more decisive than the growth potential of young companies.
-Heyvie founder Marius Krämer is now trying to prepare for the lull and advises founders of small startups to get plenty of investors on board now - even if the conditions aren't the very best.
+These are dark times for start-ups at the moment.
+There are signs that VC investors are becoming much more cautious.
+Hard figures are likely to become more important than the growth potential of young companies.
+Heyvie founder Marius Krämer is now trying to prepare for the downturn and advises founders of small start-ups to get many investors on board now - even if the conditions are not the very best.

-Mr. Krämer, you actually planned a large seed financing round for September to be able to finance Heyvie's growth.
+Mr. Krämer, you have actually planned a large seed financing round for September in order to finance Heyvie's growth.
 Are you still optimistic about the fall?

-On the terms we had envisioned, it has now become very unlikely.
-The market is currently experiencing a consolidation phase, it is returning to normal, and we founders have to live with that.
-We currently assume that we will raise significantly less money than originally planned if we don't want to dilute too much.
-If nothing comes of the financing round in September, things will be tight.
-Then it will be Christmas, when nothing will take place anyway, and we would have to wait until March.
+It is now very unlikely that we will be able to achieve the conditions we had in mind.
+The market is currently experiencing a consolidation phase, it is normalizing again and we founders have to live with that.
+We are currently assuming that we will raise significantly less money than originally planned if we don't want to dilute the market too much.
+If nothing comes of the financing round in September, it will be tight.
+Then it will be Christmas, when nothing happens anyway, and we would have to wait until March.
 And then you don't know what to expect.

 How are you preparing for the planned financing round in September?

-From what I'm hearing, investors are paying more attention to financial figures again.
+From what I've heard, investors will be paying more attention to key financial figures again.
 They want to see how sustainable the business model is.
-They want to see that start-ups are already generating revenues, they want to hedge their bets.
-We assume that we will have to adjust the planned volume of the financing round and the valuation of ours downward by 50 percent.
+They want to see that start-ups are already generating revenue, they want to secure themselves.
+We assume that we will have to adjust the planned volume of the financing round and the valuation of our company downwards by 50 percent.

 What feedback do you get when you talk to investors at the moment?

-Everyone has become much more cautious since a good four weeks ago.
+Over the past four weeks, everyone has become much more cautious.
 Investors still find our start-up interesting, but they clearly want to see that our business model can work.
-That's why we'll soon be taking money for our app, which uses neurocentric training to prevent or reduce headaches and also migraines.
-I've heard more often now from angel investors that they are withholding money to help the startups they are already invested in.
+That's why we will soon be taking money for our app, which uses neurocentric training to prevent or reduce headaches and migraines.
+I have often heard from angel investors that they are holding back money to help the start-ups they have already invested in.

-We assume that we will have to adjust the planned volume of the financing round and the valuation of ours downward by 50 percent.
+We assume that we will have to adjust the planned volume of the financing round and the valuation of our company downwards by 50 percent.

 Marius Krämer, Heyvie founder